 What is Car Detailing?

-Car detailing is the art and the craft of cleaning and restoring a car to like-new condition.
-Detailing a car is much more precise and labor-intensive than getting a car wash.
+Professional car detailing is the art and the craft of cleaning and restoring a vehicle to like-new condition.
+Car detailing services are much more precise and labor-intensive than getting a car wash.
 A car wash is normally an automated system that a car passes through to clean the exterior.
-A car detail is always done by hand, and includes exterior and interior cleaning.
+Professional auto detailing is always done by hand, and includes exterior and interior car detailing services.

-What Services are Included in Professional Car Detailing?
+What Car Detailing Services are Included in Professional Car Detailing?

 While anyone can detail a car by cleaning the inside and outside as best as they can, a professional detail is done by an experienced detailer with the right techniques and high quality products.